BodyMaps/ShapeKit/README.md

 python -W ignore main.py --input_folder $INPUT --output_folder $OUTPUT --cpu_count $CPU_NUM --continue_prediction
 ```

-## Plug-and-Play Configuration
+# Plug-and-Play Configuration
-Tell ShapeKit which organs you are interested in by listing them in the `config.yaml` file.
+Tell ShapeKit which anatomical structures you are interested in by modifying the `config.yaml` file.

 <details>
 <summary style="margin-left: 25px;">Check for details 🔍</summary>
 <div style="margin-left: 25px;">

-### How to choose your targets:
+### How to choose your interested anatomical structures:

-Simply open the `config.yaml`file and list the organs you want to process under target_organs.
+Open the `config.yaml`file and list the anatomical structures you want to process under target_organs.
 It’s as easy as checking boxes on a form.

 ```
 # plug-and-play like Lego! choose organs for processing